As of October 2021, the Museum has a temporary hold on collecting objects. We are still accepting select archival material. Read more

 If we decline the donation of your object(s), we will do our best to work with you to recommend alternate museums and organizations that might be interested or be more suitable for your items.

-Will the PRHMA display the object if I donate it?
+Will the qMAS display the object if I donate it?

-Will the PRHMA put a plaque with my relative’s name on the object?
+Will the qMAS put a plaque with my relative’s name on the object?

 We do not permanently affix signs or plaques to objects because it is distracting to visitors who are viewing them on exhibit.
 Staff will record your relative’s connection to the artifact and retain the information in its file.
 If the artifact goes on exhibit, your relative’s name might be included in an artifact label if that story is relevant to the exhibit.